omahs/rollkit/docs/lazy-adr/adr-005-serialization.md

 ## Context

-All the basic data types needs to be efficiently serialized into binary format before saving in KV store or sending to network.
+All the basic data types need to be efficiently serialized into binary format before saving in KV store or sending to network.

 ## Alternative Approaches